opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param kernel: 2D array of filter coefficients.
 This filter works with integers kernels.
 If  ``kernel``  has a ``float``  or  ``double``  type, it uses fixed-point arithmetic.

     :param anchor: Anchor of the kernel that indicates the relative position of a filtered point within the kernel.
 The anchor resides within the kernel.
-The special default value (-1,-1) means that the anchor is at the kernel center.
+The special default value (-1,-1) means that the anchor is at the kernel cente

-	**Note:**

 	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`filter2D`
+.. seealso:: :ocv:func:`filter2D`

 .. index:: gpu::Laplacian